 What happens if I overdose?

-An overdose of vaginal boric acid is not expected to be dangerous.
+An overdose of vaginal Hylafem is not expected to be dangerous.
 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

-What should I avoid while using vaginal Hylafem (boric acid vaginal)?
+What should I avoid while using vaginal boric acid?

 Avoid having sexual intercourse while you are treating a vaginal infection.
-Vaginal boric acid will not prevent an infection from spreading to your partner.
+Vaginal Hylafem will not prevent an infection from spreading to your partner.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.